Nigel Marven: Early life

-Becoming producer and TV presenter (1982-1999)
+Becoming producer and TV presenter (1982–1999)

 From 1982 to the mid-1990s, Marven worked as a wildlife documentary researcher for such programmes as The First Eden and My Family and Other Animals.
 He then went on to begin producing nature documentary series, one of the first being Realms of the Russian Bear in 1992.
 He enjoyed a 12-year professional collaboration with the natural historian David Attenborough, whom he holds in high esteem.
 In 1998, he moved to ITV, where he was asked to present wildlife documentaries as well as produce them.

 In his first television series for ITV, Giants, he swam with a great white shark without the protection of a cage.
-Other scenes included a goliath birdeater spider, arguably the largest spider in the world, walking over his face, and Marven grappling a 15 ft African rock python deep in its underground lair.
-This style of presenting has won him many viewers and to date he has presented more than 50 wildlife programs and series for television.
+Other scenes included a goliath birdeater spider walking over his face, and Marven grappling a 15 ft African rock python deep in its underground home.
+This style of presenting has allowed to be present in more than 50 wildlife programs and series for television.

 Shark Week and prehistory programmes (2000–2009)

 In 2000, Marven became the host of the hit annual Discovery Channel event Shark Week, and held this role for three years.
-In 2002, the Impossible Pictures production company asked Marven to present the Walking with Dinosaurs Special episodes "The Giant Claw" and "Land of Giants", which premiered on BBC One to nearly seven million viewers in late 2002.
-In 2003, Marven also hosted a sequel miniseries, Sea Monsters – A Walking with Dinosaurs Trilogy, which was an even bigger success.
+In 2002, the Impossible Pictures production company asked Marven to present the Walking with Dinosaurs Special episodes "The Giant Claw" and "Land of Giants", which premiered on BBC One to nearly 7 million viewers in late 2002.
+In 2003, Marven also hosted a miniseries, Sea Monsters – A Walking with Dinosaurs Trilogy, which was an even bigger success.
 He then continued his partnership with Impossible Pictures as the studio moved on to ITV, beginning with Prehistoric Park in 2006, a fictional series about travelling back in time to rescue examples of extinct creatures such as Tyrannosaurus, the woolly mammoth, Arthropleura, and others.
 In his final appearance for Impossible Pictures, Marven was featured as himself in season 3, episode 4 of the ITV action drama series Primeval, which aired in 2009.
 He is seen playing with a baby Velociraptor, before encountering a Giganotosaurus, which, it is implied, eats him off-screen.

-In addition to being presenter for Impossible Pictures's time-travelling programmes, Marven also founded his own independent company Image Impact in 2003, and started producing his own wildlife films, including a few one-hour specials and then miniseries, such as Penguin Safari and Panda Adventure, both which aired on Channel 5 and Animal Planet.
+In addition to being presenter for Impossible Pictures's time-travelling programmes, Nigel Marven also founded his own independent company Image Impact in 2003, and started producing his own wildlife films, including a few one-hour specials and then miniseries, such as Penguin Safari and Panda Adventure, both which aired on Channel 5 and Animal Planet.
 In 2007, he also worked with Tigress Productions which resulted in his shows Shark Island and Jaguar Adventure.